What is Workplace Culture Type?

 ❌ Confusing aspirational culture with actual culture

 The most common mistake is mistaking the culture statement on the careers page for reality.
-Most organisations describe themselves as "collaborative, innovative, values-driven" regardless of what they actually are.
-The real culture is revealed by what gets rewarded, who gets promoted, and what happens when things go wrong — not by what is written on the wall.
+Most organizations describe themselves as "collaborative, innovative, values-driven" regardless of what they actually are.
+The real culture is revealed by what gets rewarded, who gets promoted, and what happens when things go wrong, not by what is written on the wall.
 Aspirational culture without action creates cynicism; honest culture creates alignment.
 Diagnose the reality first, then decide if you need to change it.

 ❌ Ignoring subcultures across teams

-Large organisations rarely have one culture — they have multiple subcultures shaped by local managers.
+Large organizations rarely have one culture, they have multiple subcultures shaped by local managers.
 Sales teams often have market cultures even inside clan-dominant companies.
 Engineering teams often develop adhocracy pockets inside hierarchy corporates.
-Ignoring subcultures leads to blunt culture initiatives that feel alien to large parts of the organisation.
-The fix is to diagnose culture at team level as well as organisation level, and let subcultures flex where strategy allows.
+Ignoring subcultures leads to blunt culture initiatives that feel alien to large parts of the organization.
+The fix is to diagnose culture at team level as well as organization level, and let subcultures flex where strategy allows.

 ❌ Trying to change culture too fast

 Culture change initiatives fail 70% of the time according to McKinsey research, and the number one reason is trying to shift culture in months rather than years.
-Culture change requires 18-36 months of consistent behavioural reinforcement through hiring, promotion, performance reviews, and leader modelling.
+Culture change requires 18-36 months of consistent behavioral reinforcement through hiring, promotion, performance reviews, and leader modelling.
 Announcing new values at an all-hands does nothing.
-Shifting who gets hired, who gets promoted, and what gets rewarded — every week, for years — is what actually moves culture.
+Shifting who gets hired, who gets promoted, and what gets rewarded, every week, for years, is what actually moves culture.

 Industry Benchmarks